General Terms & Conditions of Trade

-These General Terms & Conditions of Trade (hereinafter referred to as “GTCs”) apply to deliveries made by us in connection with concluded contracts for products or services as well as other services we perform for companies as natural or legal persons or partnerships having legal capacity within the meaning of Section 14 German Civil Code acting in exercise of his or its trade, business or profession, as well as for legal entities and special funds under public law within the meaning of Section 310 (1) German Civil Code (hereinafter referred to as the “Customer”).
-Our GTCs also apply to any future business relationships, even if no explicit reference is made thereto.
+These General Terms & Conditions of Trade (hereinafter referred to as “GTCs”) apply to contracts entered into by ourselves, Franz Schneider Brakel GmbH + Co KG, for deliveries and other services we perform for companies as natural persons, legal entities or partnerships having legal capacity within the meaning of Section 14 of Germany’s Civil Code acting in pursuit of their salaried or independent occupations as well as for legal entities and special assets under public law within the meaning of Section 310 (1) of Germany’s Civil Code (hereinafter referred to as the “Ordering Party” or “Customer”).
+These GTCs also apply to any future business relationships, even if no renewed reference is made to our GTCs.

-Any changes or additions as well as any contractual terms issued by the Customer that conflict with or differ from these GTCs shall only be valid if we have expressly consented to them in writing.
+Any changes or additions made or contractual provisions laid down by the Customer that conflict with or differ from these provisions shall only be valid if we have expressly consented to them in writing.
 If the Customer is not in agreement with this, then they are required to inform us of same in writing without delay.
-The following GTCs shall also apply in the event of our unconditionally completing an order for the Customer knowing that they have imposed conflicting or differing terms and conditions.
+The following GTCs shall also apply in the event of our unconditionally completing an order for the Customer knowing that they have imposed conflicting or differing provisions and conditions.

 Provided that the material provisions of these GTCs are retained, we are entitled unilaterally to change the provisions of these GTCs.
 We are further entitled to revise the provisions applicable to the Customer insofar as required legally or de facto by the relevant circumstances, for example in case of changes to statutory provisions or relevant court rulings, or in case of necessary or objectively sensible technical updates.
 Such changes made to these GTCs shall at the very least be notified to the Customer by email.
 Should the Customer not object to such changes within six weeks of receiving notification thereof, they shall be deemed agreed.
 We will draw the Customer’s attention specifically to their right of objection and the legal consequences of non-response whenever changes are made to these GTCs.
 In the event of an objection being lodged in good time, the original provisions shall remain in force unaltered.